B1tF8er/bit-logger/docs/README.md

 ## Database ##

-A SQLite database is created to save the records in a path that is configurable through code (if no path is set, the assembly location will be selected by default)
+A SQLite database is created every hour to keep small files in a path that is configurable through code (if no path is set, the assembly location will be selected by default)

 ## File ##